Keto Sugar Intake Limit: What to Know About Keto Sugar Limit & Sweeteners on Keto

 Basically, the GI tells us how quickly or slowly the body absorbs these sugars.
 Sugars that are lower on the GI means that the body absorbs them slower and that they do not cause significant increases in blood sugar and insulin levels.
 Foods with a high GI, typically at 70 or higher, can cause insulin resistance, which can lead to weight gain, diabetes and inflammation if consumed in excess.

 All sweeteners, even artificial ones, set off cravings.
 Studies show that all types of sweeteners increase your desire to eat sweets, so you’re more likely to eat too much - and that makes it harder to lose weight.
 So, even sweeteners that are safe to consume on the diet should be used sparingly.

-How Much Keto Sugar Intake will Kick You Out of Ketosis?
+How Much Keto Sugar will Kick You Out of Ketosis?

 The problem with sugar on keto is the two are not friends.
 If you consume sugar in sufficient amounts, your body will decide that it has enough glucose to use as fuel (or energy), and that will kick your body out of ketosis.
 In this section, we examine how keto diet sugar intake levels affect ketosis.

-How much sugar can you have on keto?
+How many grams of sugar can you have on keto?
 The recommended daily keto diet sugar intake is zero grams because consuming sugar will quickly use up your carbohydrate allowance for the day and possibly kick your body out of ketosis.
 For instance, as mentioned, you’ll want to consume about 20 to 30 grams of carbs per day.
 A single tablespoon of sugar contains 12.5 grams of carbs alone, and a tablespoon of honey is even worse at 17 grams of carbs.

 While you’ll want to avoid foods that contain refined sugar and honey while trying to keep your body in ketosis, this does not mean you can’t indulge your sweet tooth.
 It just means you’ll want to avoid certain foods.